Accession of Turkey to the European Union: 2010s

 A 2013 poll showed Turkish support for the EU bid at one third of the population, and opposition to double that share.

 According to the Transatlantic Trends survey for 2013, 60% of Turks have an unfavourable view of the European Union and most Turks believe that working with Asia is more important to their national interests than working with Europe.
 Around 44% of Turks believe EU membership could be good for the economy in contrast with 61% for EU citizens.
 During an interview with Euractiv, EU Minister Egemen Bağış stated that: "This is what Europe needs to do; they need to say that when Turkey fulfills all requirements, Turkey will become a member of the EU on date X. Then, we will regain the Turkish public opinion support in one day."

 2020s

-According to the 2025 annual survey of opinion in Türkiye, 51% of citizens have a positive attitude towards the EU (21% very positive, 30% fairly positive), while trust in the EU is 58%.
-It is also revealed that 58% of citizens would vote in favour of Türkiye's membership of the EU if a referendum was held, while 66% of citizens believe that EU memebership would bring more advantages than disadvantages.
+According to the 2025 annual survey of opinion in Turkey, 51% of citizens have a positive attitude towards the EU (21% very positive, 30% fairly positive), and 58% of citizens would vote in favour of Turkish membership in the EU if a referendum were to be held, while 66% of citizens see EU membership as more advantageous than disadvantageous.